pwin/owlready2/README.rst

    >>> test_pizza.eat()
    Beurk!
 I'm vegetarian !

-For more documentation, look at the doc/ and doc/examples/ directories in the source.
+For more documentation, look at the doc/ directories in the source.

 Changelog
 ---------